Water: Green Infrastructure

 Where Can I Get More Training?

 Many government agencies, non-profits, and professional associations offer training on the design and implementation of green infrastructure practices.
-Here we compile a list of archived webcasts, upcoming conferences, and certification programs.
-To be added to a mailing list for training opportunities, please send us an e-mail.
+Here we compile a list of archived webcasts and certification programs.
+To be added to a mailing list for training opportunities, please send an email to email@example.com.

 Managing Wet Weather with Green Infrastructure – In the spring and summer of 2009, EPA offered six two-hour webcasts on green infrastructure.
 Topics spanned a range of green infrastructure strategies, from reviewing codes and ordinances to performing operation and maintenance.